What is an emergency medical technician?

 How hard is the EMT exam?

-The exam to become licensed as an EMT is not easy, it requires studying and completing appropriate coursework and training.
+The exam to become licensed as an EMT is not easy.
+It requires studying and completing appropriate coursework and training.
 About one-third of people taking the exam do not pass, so it’s important to put in the work.
 There is a three-strikes policy, so you only have three chances to take it and pass.

 What exactly does an EMT do?

 EMTs provide first-aid to patients in emergencies.
 They help transport patients safely in an ambulance to the hospital or other healthcare facilities.
-EMTs communicate the treatment and observations from the scene with doctors and nurses when they transfer the patients from their care.
+They communicate the treatment and observations from the scene with doctors and nurses when they transfer the patients from their care.

 Do EMTs always have a partner?